alejandro-armenta/Tennis/Report.md

 ## Ideas for Future Work
-I tried changing the reward calculation using the max of both agents.
-And it did improved the score, but it does not solve the environment anyway.
+I don't know how to solve the problem.
+Could you help me?